HomeLatest NewsEnterprise ITTechnology to bring Healthcare ecosystem back on track: Fitch

 The telemedicine facilities have also brought better access to medical professionals, diagnosis rates and patient adherence to treatment regimes are expected to improve.
 The latter will become increasingly important as more patients are affected by multiple chronic conditions and require multiple pharmaceutical products.

-Digitisation of the healthcare ecosystem is also in line with the Centre's flagship programme.
-According to the global rating agency, the Indian government has encouraged the expansion of telemedicine, primarily as a complementary strategy for strengthening existing healthcare systems coinciding with universal health coverage targets, and leveraging the growing reach of mobile and fixed networks.
+Digitisation of the healthcare ecosystem is also in line with the Centre’s flagship Digital India programme.
+According to the rating agency, the has encouraged the expansion of telemedicine, primarily as a complementary strategy for strengthening existing healthcare systems coinciding with universal health coverage targets, and leveraging the growing reach of mobile and fixed broadband networks.

 Fitch in its report also stressed the need to increase investments for both improved and increased physical infrastructure like hospitals and medical equipment, and more importantly in building medical staff capacity, including doctors, nurses and technicians.